 3. Schott Park (Humble)

-Leaving Kingwood, you're looking at about 10 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Kingwood, you're looking at about 10 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 8510 Will Clayton Drive, Humble, TX 77338